gotzl/gps-tracker/README.md

 * Adafruit GPS
 * Adafruit ILI9441
 * NeoGPS

-(SD library is already included in esp32 platform!)

 Note: To be able to flash the Leonardo from within Eclipse, one neeeds [avrdude_autoreset_wrapper](https://github.com/gotzl/avrdude_autoreset_wrapper).